Felecia Rotellini

 Felecia Rotellini is an American attorney and politician who served as chair of the Arizona Democratic Party from 2018 to 2021.
 Rotellini spent 13 years as an assistant state attorney general before serving as the superintendent of the Arizona State Banking Department under Governor Janet Napolitano.
 She twice ran for attorney general in 2010 and 2014.

 Early life and education

-Felecia Rotellini was born and raised in Sheridan, Wyoming to Clarice (née Koebbe) and Anselmo "Sam" Rotellini.
+Felecia Rotellini was born in Sheridan, Wyoming, to Clarice (née Koebbe) and Anselmo "Sam" Rotellini.

 Rotellini developed an interest in politics due, in part, to her paternal grandfather who was a coal mining union organizer in the now defunct-town of Cambria, Wyoming.
 While attending Rocky Mountain College, Rotellini participated in a Girls Staters event where Senator Gale W. McGee urged the crowd to "each make a political commitment."
 As part of the activities of the event, Rotellini was elected as one of the "councilmen" for the mythical town of Cottonwood City.

 Rotellini received her bachelor's degrees in history and political science (magna cum laude) from Rocky Mountain College in 1981, and a Juris Doctor from Notre Dame Law School in 1986.